 You can filter results by tags, business terms that are associated with data assets, and asset types.

-You can sort results by name, asset type, and date added.
+You can sort results by name, asset type, or date added.

 View an asset